Software-Research-Lab/inference-root-derivative-noun/README.md

 | insensitive  | mechanism  | 0  |
 | rational  | system  | 8 |

-Size of "rational" derivatives is bigger than "sensitive", but still contains incorrect value.
+The size of "rational" derivatives is bigger than "sensitive" but still contains an incorrect value.

 | Root  | Key | Size |
 | ------------- | ------------- | ------------- |